 Nontraditional campus aid is processed using the Borrower-Based, Non-term academic calendar.
 An academic year for undergraduate programs is defined as a minimum of 24 earned credits and 30 instructional weeks.
-The academic year for doctoral programs and those masters programs starting July 2012 and after is defined as a minimum of 16 earned credits and 32 instructional weeks.
-Graduate enrollments before that date utilized an academic year definition of 12 earned credits and 32 instructional weeks.
+The academic year for masters programs starting July 2012 and after is defined as a minimum of 16 earned credits and 32 instructional weeks.
+Doctoral programs and graduate enrollments before that date utilized an academic year definition of 12 earned credits and 32 instructional weeks.